-Google offers a more accurate description of how Location History works in a popup when you pause the setting on your Google account webpage .
-It notes that "some location data may be saved as part of your activity on other Google services, like Search and Maps."
+Google offers a more accurate description of how Location History actually works in a place you'd only see if you turn it off — a popup that appears when you "pause" Location History on your Google account webpage .
+There the company notes that "some location data may be saved as part of your activity on other Google services, like Search and Maps."

-There's another obscure notice if you turn off and re-activate the "Web & App Activity" setting.
-It notes that the setting "saves the things you do on Google sites, apps, and services ... and associated information, like location."
+Google offers additional information in a popup that appears if you re-activate the "Web & App Activity" setting — an uncommon action for many users, since this setting is on by default.
+That popup states that, when active, the setting "saves the things you do on Google sites, apps, and services ... and associated information, like location."

 Since 2014, Google has let advertisers track the effectiveness of online ads at driving foot traffic , a feature that Google has said relies on user location histories.

 The company is pushing further into such location-aware tracking to drive ad revenue, which rose 20 percent last year to $95.4 billion.
 At a Google Marketing Live summit in July, Google executives unveiled a new tool called "local campaigns" that dynamically uses ads to boost in-person store visits.
 It says it can measure how well a campaign drove foot traffic with data pulled from Google users' location histories.

 Google also says location records stored in My Activity are used to target ads.
 Ad buyers can target ads to specific locations — say, a mile radius around a particular landmark — and typically have to pay more to reach this narrower audience.

 While disabling "Web & App Activity" will stop Google from storing location markers, it also prevents Google from storing information generated by searches and other activity.
 That can limit the effectiveness of the Google Assistant, the company's digital concierge.